 - Requests are not forwarded to the primary node.

 - If you execute multi-statements or call stored procedures, all subsequent requests for the current connection are routed to the primary node.
 For more information about multi-statements, see Multi Statements.
-To use the read/write splitting feature, you must close the current connection and create a connection.
+To use the read/write splitting feature, you must close the current connection and reconnect to the cluster.

 - Do not change environment variables before you call stored procedures or execute multi-statements,

 set names utf8mb4;select * from t1;.
-Otherwise, the session statuses of the primary node and read-only nodes are inconsistent.
+Otherwise, the session status of the primary node and read-only nodes are inconsistent.

 - In read-only mode, you cannot use cluster endpoints to configure environment variables.